kamodulin/distill/README.md

 # distill

 distill is a Python utility to extract necessary third-party imports from a project.
 I created this utility since I develop projects with more packages (e.g. jupyter, pandas) than necessary for a final product.
+Note that package names may differ from their import names (e.g. scikit-learn:sklearn, beautifulsoup4:bs4).
+This is not easy to solve so it's left up to the user to handle.

 ## Features